YaqiangCao/seqFlow/README.md

 Based on [bedtools](https://bedtools.readthedocs.io/en/latest/), paired end sequencing can be converted to BEDPE file to save disk and easy parsing.
 - [bam2bedpe.py](https://github.com/YaqiangCao/ngsPipes/blob/master/ngs/bam2bedpe.py)

-4. BED files to BEDGRAPH files conversion
-Based on

-5. BED files to BEDGRAPH files conversion
-Based on

 ---
 ## Peaks
 Specific scripts for analysis of peak-centric data, such as ChIP-seq, ATAC-seq, DNase-seq and etc.